-Renewable energy originates from resources that are replenished such as sunlight, wind and water flows (i.e., rain, tides, and waves), geothermal heat, biomass or biofuel.
-Recognition of the benefits of finding alternatives to fossil fuels has lead to an increase in projects involving renewable energy and energy efficiency (RE/EE).
+Renewable energy (RE) originates from energy resources that are continually available or can be replenished, such as sunlight, wind and water flows (i.e., rain, tides, and waves), geothermal heat, and biomass.

-The World Bank Group is engaged in active support for the Sustainable Energy for Fall (SEFA) initiative;launched by the UN Secretary General Ban Ki-moon in September 2011 which calls on governments, businesses and civil society to achieve three objectives by 2030.
-As nations adapt energy policies and laws to encourage use of renewable energy sources, they are looking to different financing, legal and commercial frameworks including PPP projects to leverage private capital and expertise and to support the deployment of RE/EE projects.
+As nations adapt energy policies and laws to encourage use of renewable energy sources, they are also looking to different financing, legal and commercial frameworks to leverage private capital and expertise to support the deployment of the various different RE projects and many countries are already successfully using public-private partnerships (PPPs) to develop renewable energy projects.

 - Solar Power

 The recent growth of the RE market has been driven to a large extent by policies, laws and regulations that encourage private investment in RE.
 The structure and scope of these instruments vary and are often combined to achieve the best results for a specific market.

 This report from the Environmental Law Institute presents China's energy regulatory system and framework.